Lance (film): Plot

 The documentary features extensive interviews with Lance Armstrong.
 In these interviews, he reflects on his life and career, offering his perspective on different periods.
 Zenovich also includes interviews with a wide range of individuals connected to Armstrong's story.
 This includes former teammates like Tyler Hamilton and George Hincapie, rivals, friends, and journalists who covered his career, such as David Walsh and Betsy Andreu.
-It presents his journey to recognition, his struggle with testicular cancer, his achievement of seven consecutive Tour de France victories, and his later decline due to doping issues.
+It presents his journey to recognition, his struggle with testicular cancer, his achievement of seven consecutive Tour de France victories, and his decline due to his proven use of performance enhancing drugs, which ultimately stripped him of those titles and left his legacy as one of the most dramatic falls from grace in sports history.